tomersiv/Palo-Alto-web-service/README.md

 The algorithm for creating all permutations of a given string 'str' uses the backtracking approach:
 - The 'generatePermutation' function considers the first index of the given string.
-- If the index is end - 1, i.e. the end of the string, then the current permutation is completed.
+- **Stopping condition:** If the index is end - 1, i.e. the end of the string, then the current permutation is completed and we can search it in the dictionary using binary search.
-- Run a loop from current index 'start' till end – 1 and do the following:
+- else:
+  - for j = start to end - 1:
     - Swap str[j] and str[start].
     - Construct all other possible permutations, from generatePermutation(start + 1).
     - Backtrack again, i.e. swap(str[j], str[start]).

   **An illustration of the algorithm on string 'ABC':**